Dawars/colorization_benchmark/benchmark/multi_reference/deepremaster/index.md

 layout: default
 tag: deepremaster
 category: multi_reference
+last_modified_at: '2024-03-19 16:00:27.259599'
 ---
 # Multi reference
 ## Deepremaster

 This model is originally designed for film colorization.
 To run this benchmark the input image is duplicated 5 times.
 The reference images are supposed to be colored frames chosen from the movies.

 This means that significant differences in the reference images cannot be used, as illustrated below.

-Another interesting finding is that the temporal convolution, responsible for homigenizing the color between conscutive frames, learned to color the sky and trees without reference.
+An interesting finding is that certain objects are colored even when they don't appear on the refernce images, as long as those colors are present in the reference images.
+This suggests that instead of semantic to semantic matching between gray and reference image, semantic to color correspondence is learned (at least partially).
+For example, the sky is colored blue and the leaves green.
+The semantic matching takes place in feature space where the spatial information is degraded.
+See noise test vs gray test.

 |  Task | Image #1 | Image #2 | Image #3 | Reference |
 |  ----- | ----- | ----- | ----- | ----- |